 Whoever understands that everything is Kong rises above all personal suffering and misfortune.
-Buddha Shakyamuni elaborated this wisdom further to his disciple Sariputra: The materal world is not different from Kong, Kong is not different from the material world.
+Buddha Shakyamuni elaborated this wisdom further to his disciple Sariputra: The material world is not different from Kong, Kong is not different from the material world.
 The material world is therefore Kong, and Kong is therefore the material world.
 Kong is also all sensations, perceptions, decisions, and all awareness.
-Sariputra, all phenomena and observations are Kong, Phenomena such as life and death, filth and cleanliness, gain and loss are all Kong.
-Since Kong is everything there can be no Material world and no sensations, perception, decisions, or awareness from the viewpoint of a separate self.
-No separate eye, ears, nose, tongue, body, or mind, no form, sound, smell, taste, touch, or any other phenomena, no individual view point, no individual field of consciousness, no delusion of separation, and no ending of the delusion of separetion, no aging and death, and no eanding of aging and death.
+Sariputra, all phenomena and observations are Kong.
+Phenomena such as life and death, filth and cleanliness, gain and loss are all Kong.
+Since Kong is everything there can be no material world and no sensations, perception, decisions, or awareness from the viewpoint of a separate self.
+No separate eyes, ears, nose, tongue, body, or mind, no form, sound, smell, taste, touch, or any other phenomena, no individual view point, no individual field of consciousness, no delusion of separation, and no ending of the delusion of separation, no aging and death, and no ending of aging and death.

 Essence of the Heart Sutra

-People who live on this Shore are preoccupied with the subjective ego-self.
-At any time and space they happen to be they hold onto their sense of ego-self like a needle falling into a bucket of water not willing to dissolve into the water of time and space.
-As long as the ego-self exists there are judgments which contrast ‘I’ with time and space such as good vs bad, high statue vs low class.
+People who live on This Shore are preoccupied with the subjective ego-self.
+At any time and space they happen to be they hold onto their sense of ego-self like a needle falling into a bucket of water, not willing to dissolve into the water of time and space.
+As long as the ego-self exists there are judgments which contrast ‘I’ with time and space such as good vs. bad, high stature vs. low class.
 As long as the ego-self exixts there is ‘they’.
-Through a person’s own tools of recognition: eyes, ears, nose, tongue, body, mind, informatin is received from the external world form, voice, smell, taste, touch and all other phenomena, this information enters a person’s inner world.
-Afer the information is communicated, it is stored in the information center and then compared and contrasted.
+Through a person’s own tools of recognition – eyes, ears, nose, tongue, body, mind – information is received from the external world from voice, smell, taste, touch and all other phenomena – this information enters a person’s inner world.
+After the information is communicated, it is stored in the information center and then compared and contrasted.
 New information is compared to existing information and the ego-self’s ever-changing emotional values are added to analyze deduce and reason.
 Finally, comes the decision to act.
 Act of the Mouth, Act of the Body, Act of the Mind.
 Therefore, these inner responses and decision-making processes produce their results.

-This inner world is ever-changing in response to external stimulant and is referred to as sensations, perceptions, decisions and awareness.
-All the external world including the self’s physical body which is outside of the inner mind is referred to the material world.
-The external material world and the sensations, perceptions decisions and awareness are referred to as ‘the five aspects of existence’.
+This inner world is ever-changing in response to external stimuli and is referred to as sensations, perceptions, decisions and awareness.
+All the external world, including the self’s physical body which is outside of the inner mind, is referred to as the material world.
+The external material world and the sensations, perceptions, decisions and awareness are referred to as ‘the five aspects of existence’.
 All living beings exist in the relative world of ego-self and objects.
-Therefore, there is the contrast of big vs small, beauty vs ugliness.
-The mind distinguishes things that are will and not my will.
+Therefore, there is the contrast of big vs. small, beauty vs. ugliness.
+The mind distinguishes things that are my will and not my will.
 When people live with this attitude of separating ego-self from time and space, we refer to it as living in the ‘REALM OF MATERIAL WORLD’.
-The enlightened ones who live spiritually on The Other Shore have a different attitude toword their lives in this world.
-Whatever place they happened to live in they dissolve themselves into that space without any ego involvement.
-Whatever time they happened to live in they dissolve into that time without any ego involvement either.
+The enlightened ones who live spiritually on The Other Shore have a different attitude toward their lives in this world.
+Wherever they happen to live, they dissolve themselves into that space without any ego involvement.
+Whenever they happen to live, they dissolve into that time without any ego involvement either.
 A nice hot day.
 Perfect for sun bathing.
-When an enlightened one watches flowers, I am the flower, I am the fragrance.
-When an enlightened one listens to the rain, I am the rain, I am the sound of the rain.
-When an enlightened one is born, grows older, get sick, dies, I am birth!
+When an enlightened one watches flowers – I am the flower, I am the fragrance.
+When an enlightened one listens to the rain – I am the rain, I am the sound of the rain.
+When an enlightened one is born, grows older, get sick, dies – I am birth!
 I am aging!
 I am illness!
-I am death! of ego selflessly and sincerely embraces, all changes in the external world.
+I am death! – if ego selflessly and sincerely embraces all changes in the external world.
 An enlightened one also mindfully appreciates any piece of time and space.
-An enlightened one’s attitude toword living in this world is like a grain of salt dissolving into a bucket of water.
+An enlightened one’s attitude toward living in this world is like a grain of salt dissolving into a bucket of water.
 Salt dissolves into water and turns into zillions of molecules.
-Although the ego-self disapears, every part of the water is salty.
-In the water bucket of space and time, there is no more ego-self to be found, Instead, It has dissolved into one with the entirety of space and time.
-An enlightened one like endless light that fills up all space.
+Although the ego-self disappears, every part of the water is salty.
+In the water bucket of space and time, there is no more ego-self to be found, Instead, it has dissolved into one with the entirety of space and time.
+An enlightened one is like endless light that fills up all space.
 Like an endless life-span that lasts throughout all time.
 We refer to this attitude of high consciousness in living as: Kong.

-If the world is a big meadow, and everyone is a blade of grass.
-If you consider yourself to be a tiny blade of grass, you are living in ‘realm of material world’ on This Shore.
-I am a tiny blade of grass.
-If you consider yourself to be one with the meadow, then you are living in the ‘realm of Kong’ on The Other Shore.
-I am the meadow.
-If the world is a vast ocean and everyone is a drop of water.
-If you consider yourself to be a drop of water, you are living in the realm of material world.
-I am one drop of water in a vast ocean.
-If you consider yourself to be one with the vast ocean, then you are living in the realm of Kong.
-I am the vast ocean!
+If the world is a big meadow, and everyone is a blade of grass, and you consider yourself to be a tiny blade of grass, you are living in the ‘realm of material world’, on This Shore – I am a tiny blade of grass.
+If you consider yourself to be one with the meadow, then you are living in the ‘realm of Kong’, on The Other Shore – I am the meadow.
+If the world is a vast ocean and everyone is a drop of water and you consider yourself to be a drop of water, you are living in the ‘realm of material world’ – I am one drop of water in a vast ocean.
+If you consider yourself to be one with the vast ocean, then you are living in the ‘realm of Kong’ – I am the vast ocean!

-When one understands, appreciates and practices that everything and completely allows oneself into the kong thereafter, there is no more hardship and misfortune because both are sufferings generated by the distorted viewpoint of the ego-self.
-Buddha shakyamuni said to his disciple Sariputra: Sariputra, we often look at external objects as completely separate from us.
+When one understands, appreciates and practices that and completely allows oneself into the Kong thereafter, there is no more hardship and misfortune because both are sufferings generated by the distorted viewpoint of the ego-self.
+Buddha Shakyamuni said to his disciple Sariputra: Sariputra, we often look at external objects as completely separate from us.
 In reality, all objects are one with the ultimate essence and this essence is inseparable from any object.
 Nothing can be independent of this ultimate essence.
 Your entire body, mind, and spirit are all a part of this essence.
-This ultimate essence of the universe is kong.
-All objects you see may be referred to as material world.
-As a result, kong and the material world are not separate.
-Material world is kong and kong is material world.
+This ultimate essence of the universe is Kong.
+All objects you see may be referred to as the material world.
+As a result, Kong and the material world are not separate.
+Material world is Kong and Kong is material world.
 They are not different from each other.
 This is also the case for our sensations, perceptions, decisions and awareness.
-They are all included in the kong essence.
+They are all included in the Kong essence.

 The meaning of life is found in completely dissolving into the process of living and not in specific goals.
 With such an understanding one will no longer be troubled by the problems of aging and death.
 There are four phases in cultivation.
 Experiencing the suffering in life.
 Discovering the causes of suffering.
 Using cultivation to be rid of suffering.
 And reaching the ultimate state of no self and no suffering.

-When we understand the true nature of existence which is an ever-changing and endless cycle of life and death, and when we dissolve into this process of existence, there are no more problems of birth, aging, illness and death appears to be wise.
-But what’s so wise about it?
+When we understand the true nature of existence as an ever-changing and endless cycle of life and death, and when we dissolve into this process of existence, there are no more problems of birth, aging, illness and death, this appears to be wise.
+But what is so wise about it?
 This principle clearly lies in front of everyone’s eyes.
 Unfortunately most people are too confused to see it.
 Someone who practices this principle would appear to have a lot to gain.
 But what is to be gained?
 This principle is most natural, and yet, most people don’t know how to use it.
 The enlightened ones have thought through these principles and clearly see everything as it truly is.
 The enlightened heart is therefore wide open and no longer led everywhere by distorted points of view.
-After letting go of one’s ego-self and the sense of separation.
-One no longer has fear, desire and fantasy and no longer lives by a distorted point of view.
-Because one knows that all distortions of existence are generated from ego’s selfish viewpoint.
+After letting go of one’s ego-self and the sense of separation, one no longer has fear, desire and fantasy and no longer lives by a distorted point of view.
+One knows that all distortions of existence are generated from ego’s selfish viewpoint.
 Therefore, an enlightened one’s mind is like the water in a lake which gradually settles down from muddiness to complete clarity and quietness.
-This is what is means by The Other Shore.
+This is what is meant by The Other Shore.